 Boards of Health meet at least quarterly and their meetings are open to the public.
-For dates and times of Board of Health meetings, go to our Upcoming Events page or call your local health department.
+Dates and times of Board of Health meetings can be found on the Upcoming Events page or call your local health department.

 Board members have the important roles of advising the District Health Director on specific needs in their communities, serving as links to local government and community resources, and advocating for public health in the county.